thms317/recipes-repository/docs/recipes/breakfast/granola.md

 - **Nuts**: Feel free to use any combination of nuts and seeds you prefer
 - **Texture**: The longer you leave the granola untouched while cooling, the chunkier it will be
 - **Baking Sheet**: For maximum crunchiness, use parchment paper on a metal baking sheet rather than silicone/rubber mats

-*Recipe developed for optimal crunch and flavor balance*